mine-exchange/partners-api/README.en.md

 }
 ```

-## Standard Error Response for All Requests
+## Standard Error Response for All Requests:
 ```json
 {
     "success": 0,